raspberrypilearning/3D-scene/en/step_2.md

 --- print-only ---

-Look at some examples and explore different 3D scenes.

-Have a look at the [3D Scene](https://scratch.mit.edu/studios/27756161){:target="_blank"} example projects from the Raspberry Pi Foundation Scratch studio.
+Look at some examples and explore different 3D scenes  by exploring example projects from the Raspberry Pi Foundation Scratch studio [3D Scene](https://scratch.mit.edu/studios/28058862){:target="_blank"}.

-<mark>Link to new studio to be added</mark>

 --- /print-only ---

+Exploring 3D scene projects below.

 To **play with** the example Scratch projects below, click the green flag.
 Then click the red stop icon above the stage when you have finished with a project so that it stops playing sound.
 The projects will stop after 30 seconds.
 Click the green flag again if you need more time.

 **Rising moon**: [See inside](https://scratch.mit.edu/projects/445119855/editor){:target="_blank"}